grace-notes/grace-notes/_topics/blessing.md

 Study Eph.
 4:29 ff on the concept of speech that ministers grace.

 See also, Eph.
-5, “neither foolishness … but rather giving of thanks.”
+5, “_neither foolishness … but rather giving of thanks._”

 1 Pet.
 3:9